OWASP/www-project-learning-gateway/migrated_content.md

 project or become a local OWASP Brooklyn chapter supporter.

-Or consider the value of OWASP Brooklyn [Individual, Corporate, or Academic Supporter membership](Membership "wikilink").
+Or consider the value of OWASP Brooklyn [Individual, Corporate, or Academic Supporter membership](Membership ).
 Ready to become a member? ![Join_Now_BlueIcon.JPG](Join_Now_BlueIcon.JPG "Join_Now_BlueIcon.JPG")